scottwestoverpersonal/freecodecamp-voting-app/README.md

+# Important - Please Read

+Due to the Stormpath User API being shutdown, this app no longer works.
+It needs to be updated to use other authentication methods.

 # API Basejump: Build a Voting App

 A NodeJS App that allows users to view polls, create polls, and vote on them.
 The app uses MongoDB for the database, and Stormpath User Management APIs.